-Player subsystem

-This reproduces iTV programs (digital items) as well as recording the user's interaction history.
+5.2.1.2 Player subsystem This subsystem reproduces iTV programs (digital items) and records the user's interaction history.
 Its elementary module is the digital content player.
-Such player should support more than basic functionality (play, pause, rewind, etc.), such as subtitles, audio descriptions, etc. Given that no MPEG-21 player is currently available we have chosen to use SMIL as intermediate technology mainly due to the numerous available SMIL players (e.g. X-Smiles8, QuickTime player).
-In particular, the MPEG-21 digital item declarations are transformed into SMIL format through an appropriate XSLT transformation and subsequently the SMIL markup code is parsed by the SMIL player.
-That approach ensures the iTV interface's interoperability, since SMIL is now considered a mature web technology.
-In our prototype, the SMIL player has been implemented using the QuickTime for Java API9.
-As illustrated in Figure 6, the XSLT transformation of MPEG-21 digital items to SMIL documents depends on the user profile, taking into account potential user disabilities.
-An example of such digital item declaration and its SMIL representation is given in
+Such player should support, in addition to basic recommendations panel functionality (play, pause, rewind, etc.), accessibilityrelated functionality such as subtitles, audio descriptions, etc. Given that no MPEG-21 player is currently available, SMIL was used as an intermediate technology, mainly due to the numerous available SMIL players (e.g., X-Smiles,8 QuickTime player).
+In particular, the MPEG-21 digital item declarations are transformed into SMIL format through an appropriate XSLT transformation, and subsequently the SMIL markup code is parsed by the SMIL player.
+This approach ensures the iTV interface's interoperability, since SMIL is now considered a mature Web technology.
+In the developed prototype, the SMIL player has been implemented using the QuickTime for Java API.9 As illustrated in Fig. 6, the XSLT transformation of MPEG-21 digital items into SMIL documents depends on the user profile, taking into account potential user disabilities.
+An example of such digital item declaration and its SMIL representation is illustrated in Fig. 7.